 Passion run amok can have you jumping from one project to the next without finishing anything.
 You need to discipline it with persistence and patience in order to finish artwork that can then be promoted and, hopefully, sold.

 Persistence without the discipline of passion becomes dry and dreadful.

 And no matter how adventurous you might be, if you lack the discipline to keep putting one foot ahead of the other—or making the next stroke of paint or pencil—you’ll never get anywhere.

-Clearly, the artistic life is not boring. . . but it does require many of the character traits often used by businesspeople, athletes, and others whose drive and willpower makes them successful.
+Clearly, the artistic life is not boring. . . but it does require many of the character traits often possessed by businesspeople, athletes, and others whose drive and willpower make them successful.
 Practice these qualities (in addition to your art techniques) and you’ll build a firm foundation on which to create your art.